II - July 16–August 2, 2019

 “This course has been by far the best instruction I’ve received as an art student – awesome experience!” – Anton Z. | Sugar Land, Texas

 Studio arts courses are offered in conjunction with Columbia University's School of the Arts.

 Students explore various approaches to painting from observation.
-They learn the basic principles of color theory, oil painting techniques, and diverse approaches to the study of the human figure.
-Studio work is combined with individual and group critiques as well as lectures and field trips to major museums and art galleries in New York City.
-Assignments focus on the use of materials, composition, color theory, and creativity and visual communication in painting.
-Students also learn how to prepare a final portfolio for college applications.
+They learn oil painting techniques, the basic principles of color theory, and, by working with live models, diverse approaches to the study of the human figure.
+Assignments focus on composition, color theory, the use of materials, and creativity and visual communication in painting.

 Some experience with drawing is recommended but not required.
 All materials are provided.

 Miguel Cardenas grew up in Colombia and France.
 He holds an undergraduate degree in painting from the Rhode Island School of Design, where he participated in the European Honors program in Rome, and a master’s degree in visual arts from Columbia University, where he received the Agnes Martin award for excellence in painting.
 He has been a member of the Columbia visual arts faculty since 2007.
 Miguel has exhibited in diverse solo and group shows in Latin America, Europe, and the United States; his work is in the permanent collection of the Banco de la República museum in Bogotá.